 Violation of Basic Rights.
 For purposes of evaluating whether the basic rights of the accused student specified in Section IV.A. of this Instrument were violated, the appellate panel shall consider the relevant evidence contained

-in the record made in the original court and any further testimony it deems pertinent by the accused student, the appropriate Student Attorney General (or his or her designee), the presiding officer and members of the original hearing panel, and any witness with knowledge of the alleged violation.
+in the record made in the original court and any further testimony it deems pertinent by the accused student, the appropriate Student Attorney General (or the Student Attorney General’s designee), the presiding officer and members of the original hearing panel, and any witness with knowledge of the alleged violation.
 The appellate panel shall then determine whether, by a preponderance of evidence,

 the court or hearing panel having original authority, or the Office of the Student Attorney General, violated the accused student’s basic rights, and, if so, whether the violation prejudiced the outcome of the student’s original hearing so as to necessitate a remand for a new hearing.
 If the alleged violation of basic rights cannot be corrected through a remand of the matter, the appellate panel shall dismiss the case.